- Dip powder nails have grown in popularity over the last few years.

 Within the last 20 years, gel and acrylic manicures have been rising in popularity because they can last up to two weeks.
-But now there is a new manicure on the block: dip-powdered nails!
-Although dip powder manicures seem like a new trend, the technique has been around since the 1980s.
+But there is another method making the manicure rounds: dip powdered nails.
+Although dip powders seem like a new trend, the technique has been around since the 1980s.

-The process of getting a dip manicure is different than other manicures you've experienced.
+The process of getting a dip manicure — or DYIng it at home — is different than other manicures you've experienced.
 Unlike gel, which requires UV rays to cement the polish, or acrylic, dipped manicures use pigmented powder.
 First, a base coat and a sealant is applied from a small container of the color you've selected.
 A nail technician will then paint on both coats, shaping it to the contours of your nail.
 Some brands claim that the products are "healthy" for the nail, as there are vitamins within the formulas.
 The manicure can sometimes last up to a month, but just how healthy is it?

 The first thing to watch out for is the method by which the powder is applied.
 Some nail technicians will dip your nails directly into the container — this is how the manicure earned its name — versus painting the pigment on with a brush.
 This is unsanitary because of germs that can be picked up on the nail from dipping it into the bottle.
 If you choose to get this manicure done, make sure your manicurist is actually painting on the base, pigment, and sealant coats, not dipping.

-Rita Pinto, founder of the popular luxury nail salon Vanity Project, which combines high-end nail art and video program, refuses to do dip powder manicures because of these sanitation risks.
+Rita Pinto, founder of the popular luxury nail salon Vanity Projects, which combines high-end nail art and video program, refuses to do dip powder manicures because of these sanitation risks.

 "Dip powders are temporarily damaging to the nails as the seal layer of your nails is broken in the process of this type of manicure," said Josephine Allen, a nail technician a Samuel Shriqui Salon, which also boasts being Essie's flagship store.
 "Dip powders also tend to temporally dehydrate the nails."